smTadeeb/kartaca-gorev/README.md

   - `nginx.conf`: Nginx configuration file.
   - `nginx.logrotate`: configuration that will rotate nginx logs
 - **README.md:** This file providing information about the repository.
+- **Kartaca-task-documentation:** This is the whole documentation of my work & practicals I did on my local environment.

 ## Usage